 When it comes to damage from sun, rain, and wind, one of a house’s most susceptible elements is its wood trim, and few things look shabbier than cracking, peeling paint.

-At the very least, preparation involves thoroughly cleaning, lightly sanding, and priming the surface.
+At the very least, preparing exterior trim and siding for painting involves thoroughly cleaning, lightly sanding, and priming the surface.
 It may also require scraping, stripping, reglazing, wire brushing, filling, and caulking.

 Here are some other things you may have to do to prepare your trim for paint:

-1) Disc sand the fascia, graduating from rough- to fine-grit paper.
+1) Scrape and/or disc sand any woodwork that has peeling paint, graduating from rough- to fine-grit paper.
 Wear safety goggles and a dust mask or respirator.

 2) Blister the paint with a heat gun, and then peel it away with a putty knife.
 Keep a hose nearby as a precaution.